← Back to Library

 • Tàijí (太极, "Supreme Ultimate") is the foundational cosmological concept in Chinese philosophy — the primordial state of undifferentiated unity from which Yin and Yang emerge, and through their interplay, generate all things.

 • In the I Ching framework: Wújí (无极, Limitless Void) → Tàijí (太极, Supreme Ultimate) → Yin-Yang → Four Images → Eight Trigrams → 64 Hexagrams → 10,000 Things.
-Tàijí is the first step from nothingness to existence.
+Tàijí marks the first step from undifferentiated potential toward existence.

-• Tàijí is NOT only a martial art.
-Before it became the name of the slow-motion exercise form (Tàijíquán 太极拳), it was — and remains — the supreme metaphysical principle that unifies all Chinese cosmological systems.
+• Tàijí is not only a martial art.
+Before it became the name of the slow-motion exercise form (Tàijíquán 太极拳), it was a major metaphysical principle used to connect Chinese cosmological systems.

 ORIGIN & ETYMOLOGY